 Traditions like the annual celebration of Guru Purnima can seem alien to those unfamiliar with them, while for others they are a very natural expression of love and respect that have been a heart tradition for millenia.
 Some even feel that it is impossible to fully awaken to Truth through the master’s teachings, guidance and grace if the seeker has no love or deep respect for who or what the master truly is—the embodiment of the Self.

 Some people see these traditional expressions of devotion as outdated, demeaning or taking advantage of the student / disciple, and suggest that they should be actively discouraged or stopped entirely.
+In some cases, some strong online negativity has even arisen, and a Letter from Sahaja is shared here in response.
 This is simply not so.
 While Mooji and the Sangha frequently share that it is not necessary, required or expected to show devotion to him, especially if someone makes a show of it, it does not feel appropriate to categorically turn away or deny devotees from offering such expressions out of their love and respect, which in turn have arisen from their gratitude for their teacher’s guidance and grace.

 For many people around the world, such expressions are commonplace and perfectly natural.
 Mooji himself has a great love and devotion to his own master, Papaji, who in turn showed great love and reverence to his master, Sri Ramana Maharshi.
 Far from being demeaning, for many people these expressions have and continue to carry a great beauty, humility, power and sacredness.

 Perhaps it is useful to note that the word ‘master’ is sometimes misunderstood as the counterpart to ‘slave’.
 However, the counterpart is actually ‘disciple’, which simply means one who has come to learn from the teacher or master.
 And in this context ‘master’ means one who has great wisdom and insight, and the capacity to guide others to true and lasting self-discovery.